Straight, No Chaser: The Medical Issues You Encounter While Flying

 There are four quick considerations I’d like to share:

-Flights (and especially the long ones) increase your risk for deep venous thrombosis (DVTs).
+Blood clots: Flights (and especially the long ones) increase your risk for deep venous thrombosis (DVTs – discussed in detail here).
 You can reduce this risk by frequently bending and rotating your ankles, drinking water whenever the opportunity presents and getting up intermittently to walk.
-Prevention is also important – this is why traveling while in the latter stages of pregnancy is especially problematic and why near-term women aren’t allowed to travel – and you thought it only had to do with early deliveries!
+Prevention is also important – this is why traveling while in the latter stages of pregnancy is especially problematic and why near-term women aren’t allowed to travel (and you thought it only had to do with early deliveries!).

-Fainting is a common occurrence on flights for many reasons.
-Faints and other mental status changes due to low blood sugar (hypoglycemia) are the most common episodes I’ve personally encountered on flights.
+Fainting: Fainting is a common occurrence on flights for many reasons.
+Faints and other mental status changes due to hypoglycemia are the most common episodes I’ve personally encountered on flights.
 My best advice here is to stay hydrated (This will help you prevent faints and problems with DVTs.) and if you’re diabetic, eat during the flight.
 Low sugar reactions are scary in the air, and the pilots are always wondering if they’ll need to do an emergency landing.

 In short, fly smart and fly healthy.
 An airplane is a horrible place to be in harm’s way.
 And that doesn’t even include snakes on a plane.